-The table on the following page provides a summary of permitted and special exception uses in the existing OPI district and the proposed CG district.
-Highlighted in yellow are permitted uses and special exception uses the two districts have in common.
-See Exhibit A provides the entire use regulations for existing OPI district and the proposed CG district.
+The table on the following page provides a summary of permitted and special exception uses in the existing Sarasota County OPI district and the proposed City of Venice CG district.
+Exhibit A provides the entire use regulations for the proposed City of Venice CG district.
 The use regulations for the CG district are contained in a multi-page table organized by use categories.
 Most of the use categories include typical uses, not included in the summary table, that share the characteristics of the use categories.